karrot-dev/yunity.org/user/pages/10.heartbeat/2019-10-07/item.md

 _by findus_

 ## [Foodsaving Worldwide](https://foodsaving.world)
 Two very motivated people from Czech Republic stumbled across our project recently.
-One immediately started contributing translations and bug reports to Karrot (thank you very much!) and the other would like to import foodsharing.
+One immediately started contributing translations and bug reports to Karrot (thank you very much!) and the other is getting ready to import foodsharing as a whole.
 We're happy to encounter so much energy and are looking forward to seeing where this might lead!

 In Leuven, Belgium, there also is an active foodsaving group that now wants to start using Karrot.
 Next year they will have a hackathon organized by [FoodWIN](https://foodwin.org/) where Bianca - who wrote to us - is interested in pitching ideas to progress Karrot.
 This already sounds like a fruitful partnership!